nicol-buratti/TBDM/README.md

   ```bash
   docker compose --profile streamlit up
   ```
-Access the application at <u> http://localhost:8501 <u>
+Access the application at [http://localhost:8501](http://localhost:8501)

 ### ⚠️ Known Issues

-- **Frontend Interaction**: The frontend may become unresponsive, requiring a Streamlit reboot to restore interactivity.
+- **Frontend Interaction**: Any interaction on the frontend currently leads to an error, requiring a Streamlit to reboot.
 - **Feature Visualization**: To ensure all features are visible in the app, you must first run the following query in the Neo4j browser:
 ```cypher
 call gds.graph.project("graph",